-“Sharing Responsibility with a Machine”
+Sharing Responsibility with a Machine

 Humans make decisions jointly with others.
 They share responsibility for the outcome with their interaction partners.
-More and more often the partner in this decision is not another human but, instead, a machine.Here we ask whether a machine partner affects our responsibility, our perception of the choice and the choice itself.
+Today, more and more often the partner in a decision is not another human but, instead, a machine.Here we ask whether the type of the partner, machine or human, affects our responsibility, our perception of the choice and the choice itself.

 We do, however, find only a small and insignificant effect on actual choices.

 Keywords: Experiment, Dictator Game, Moral wiggle room, Hybrid-Decision Situation, Self-image concerns, Responsibility.